Criminology BA (Hons)

 - HP laptop and software included with this course for eligible student.
 Eligibility criteria and terms and conditions apply.

 If you’d like to see more of our Waterside campus, come and join us for a socially distanced CAMPUS TOUR.

 This BA Criminology course has been designed to contribute towards achieving the following United Nations Sustainable Development Goal: SDG10 of Reduced Inequalities.

 Studying Criminology with us gives you a distinctive approach to learning, drawing on the disciplines of sociology, psychology, history and law.
 This provides you with a comprehensive introduction to key theoretical and methodological issues at the heart of the discipline.

 The BA Criminology degree is designed for those who have an interest in crime and the criminal justice system.
 The first year of the course provides you with an interdisciplinary foundation to the study of crime and justice within a broad social science framework.
 A key focus of the single honours course in year two is a practical fieldwork project where you will have the opportunity to study a specific criminal justice agency or institution.
 The third year builds upon the knowledge and the analytical skills that you’ve previously gained.
 You will also have the unique opportunity to study a module that is taught in a prison.

 Through class discussions and independent study we explore both theoretical and practical perspectives of crime.

 As well as the research placement available in year two, there are a variety of opportunities for you to volunteer and gain work experience within a wide range of institutions and organisations of criminological interest.
-At various points during the course we invite visitors and guest speakers from diverse backgrounds to talk to you about their organisations and the voluntary and paid opportunities with them.
+At various points during our criminology degree course we invite visitors and guest speakers from diverse backgrounds to talk to you about their organisations and the voluntary and paid opportunities with them.